Skip to content

 Maven project layout

-• Maven projects stipulate a specific internal structure.
+• Maven projects stipulate a specific internal structure, which is slightly different from standard java projects.

-• We are not going to create the project structure manually, but use maven to initialize our projects:
+• Luckily, we do not need create the initial project structure manually, but can use maven to initialize our projects:

 mvn archetype:generate \